gaccardo/pybles/README.md

 Pybles
 ===========

-This is a modules designed to make table representations very easy and fast.
+This is a module designed to make table representations very easy and fast.
 This is how to use it:

     #!/usr/bin/env python

-    from pybles import pybles
+    import pybles

     PB = pybles.Pyble()